zelda180/FreeTubeSite/README.md

 # FreeTubeSite

-OK, I have decided to start with an old copy of the script that I have.
-I have ran and tested it on my local Linux box and it runs fine (after much tweaking).
-The script is in beta and good for testing on a live or local LAMP box.
-I just have to do a few things then it will be ready to upload here.

-*My short TODO list before I upload*

-*A Ton of tweaking and adjusting<br>
+ <B>****THE SCRIPT IS IN ALPHA IT MAY NOT BE FULLY READY FOR A PRODUCTION SERVER, THEREFOR IS FOR TESTING ENVIRONMENTS ONLY.
+I have ran and tested it on my local Linux box however I feel more testing needs to be done along with some more tweaks BEFORE I feel comfortable with releasing it to an production server.
+You can use it on your live public server AT YOUR OWN RISK.
+I AND ALL DEVELOPERS OF THIS SCRIPT ARE NOT RESPONSIBLE IF THE SCRIPT DOSE NOT PERFORM AS INTENDED.****</B>

+Hi Folks!,

+ After years of development I have decided to finally upload the FreeTubeSite Video Script to the public.
+I still have a few things on my todo list to polish the site up and I'll be adding BitCoin as a payment, HD video support, light/dark themes, and much more....

+  I also plan on making a lighter version of this script that dose not requier javascript and other features so that people with poor internet or on mobile devices will have faster loading pages.

 <B>*Highlights*</B>